Skip to Content

 Upgrading Utilities

-We're bringing the Presidio's infrastructure into the 21st century through much needed upgrades.
+We're bringing the Presidio's infrastructure into the 21st century.

-The Presidio is like a small town, with utilities built decades ago when the Presidio was an Army post.
-We’re now bringing this national park site into the 21st century by replacing outdated utility infrastructure with electrical and water, sewer, and storm drainage systems that meet today’s standards and will ensure the Presidio can serve its residents, tenants, and visitors for many years to come.
+The Presidio has the infrastructure of a small town.
+However, many of its utilities were built decades ago when it was an Army post.
+We’re now bringing this national park site into the 21st century by replacing outdated electrical, water, sewer, and storm drainage systems so that the Presidio can serve its residents, tenants, and visitors reliably for years to come.

 Illustrated yellow and green icons for Upgrading Utilities.